 I’m going to share something a bit personal today.
 My daughter just celebrated her 8th birthday, and if you were to meet her, you would think she was a happy, carefree, caring, loving, intelligent, and charismatic little girl.
 She’d be jumping and bouncing around being very excited about life and all that it has to offer.
-She would talk you ear off about Minecraft and the world that she has created.
+She would talk your ear off about Minecraft and the world that she has created.
 She would tell you stories about her school and a few embarrassing stories about her parents.
-She has such passion for life.
+She has such a passion for life.

 What you might not notice is that she’ll be standing on her tippy toes the entire time, that she can’t stand still, and she can’t talk without her hands.

 We noticed behaviors in her as an infant that we brushed off and dismissed as her just being her.
 It wasn’t until my step-sister confided in me that something was “off” with her.
 The mannerisms that my daughter was displaying were similar to ones that she sees with Autistic children.